Careers: Cancer Registry Management

 A career as a cancer registrar offers flexibility, above average incomes, remote work opportunities, stable and secure employment, and a chance to make a difference in the lives of others (as well as your own).

-The 2020 National Cancer Registrar Association (NCRA) Workforce Study indicates a rapidly growing need for Cancer Registrars.
+The most recent NCRA Workforce Study indicates a rapidly growing need for Cancer Registrars.

 National Cancer Registrar Association (NCRA)